eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

     * `mqtt_client_id`: The client ID for identifying the MQTT client used in this Cloud Connector.
 You can keep the default value or change it.
 The client ID can be any unique value, as long as it's not the same client ID of another client that's publishing to your Azure Event Grid.
     * `mqtt_client_authentication_name`: The client authentication name you created using the `mqtt_connector_setup.sh` script or step 6 of [Azure Event Grid with MQTT](#azure-event-grid-with-mqtt)
     * `mqtt_event_grid_topic`: The topic that you created using the `mqtt_connector_setup.sh` script or step 7 of [Azure Event Grid with MQTT](#azure-event-grid-with-mqtt)
     * `mqtt_event_grid_host_name`: The event grid namespace hostname.
-You can find the hostname by clicking on your event grid namespace, then in the top panel there will be a
+You can find the hostname by clicking on your event grid namespace, then copy the MQTT hostname.

 ### gRPC Configuration